Wild conductor exponents of curves: 3-torsion of genus 2 curves

 \begin{example} Consider the curve with LMFDB \cite{lmfdb} label \href{https://www.lmfdb.org/Genus2Curve/Q/1744/a/1744/1}{1744.a.1744.1} which has model

 so $J_{C}(\QQ)\cong\ZZ/6\ZZ$.
-According to the above, we should expect two rational solutions to the system of equations described, but using Magma we find that there are none.
-Indeed, one can check that there are only 78 solutions to this system of equations over $\bar{\QQ}$. \end{example}
+According to the above, we should expect two rational solutions to the system of equations described, but a check using Magma proves that there are none.
+Indeed, there are only 78 solutions to this system of equations over $\bar{\QQ}$. \end{example}

 A corrected version is as follows.